Hong Kong West Cluster: Services

-Hong Kong West Cluster also operates the David Trench Rehabilitation Centre, and six general outpatient clinics at Aberdeen, Ap Lei Chau, Central District Health Centre, Kennedy Town, Sai Ying Pun and Tung Wah Hospital.
+Hong Kong West Cluster also operated the David Trench Rehabilitation Centre, and six general outpatient clinics at Aberdeen, Ap Lei Chau, Central District Health Centre, Kennedy Town, Sai Ying Pun and Tung Wah Hospital.

-As of March 2013, the cluster has 3,135 in-patient beds, including 2,853 general, 200 infirmary and 82 psychiatric beds, and 7,349 full-time equivalent staff.
+In March 2013, the cluster had 3,135 in-patient beds, including 2,853 general, 200 infirmary and 82 psychiatric beds, and 7,349 full-time equivalent staff.

+The cluster is now defunct and its operations in hospitals continue as part of the Hong Kong Island Cluster.